Graphical combinatorics and a distributive law for modular operads

 \subsection{Similar structures}

-The issues that can arise from trying to incorporate degenerate substitution by the stick graph into the definition of the modular operad monad in order to obtain multiplicative units have been outlined in \cref{degenerate}.

-Degenerate substitutions -- and therefore exceptional loops -- can be avoided if there is a suitable notion of equivalence of $S_*$-structured graphs, for which all constructions can be obtained in terms of admissible representatives.
+The issues that can arise from trying to build degenerate substitution by the stick graph into the definition of the modular operad monad have been outlined in \cref{degenerate}.
+Degenerate substitutions, and therefore exceptional loops, can be avoided if there is a suitable notion of equivalence of $S_*$-structured graphs, for which all constructions may be obtained in terms of admissible representatives.